 - Lady Gaga

 That’s my life for right now.
 And again I’ll still have some travel and theatre posts on here, but while things have shut down or slowed down immensely I want to give myself something else to focus on.
-More importantly I wanted to share this project with you so that you can join me in this music adventure.
+More importantly, I wanted to share this project with you so that you can join me in this musical adventure.